wds4/tribal-tapestry/essays/bookJustification/introduction/auxiliaryHypothesis.md

 ## additional remarks

 *Make note of the fact that the core DCM hypothesis introduces the concepts of narrative fiction and toxicity but does so in a manner that requires NO reference or mention whatsoever of objective reality, the scientific method, falsifiability, logic, hypocrisy, etc. These don't come in until we add the auxiliary hypothesis.
 But even without the auxiliary hypothesis, there is substance to be found within the core DCM hypothesis.*

+## Summary

+The first rule of the social cognitive mode: _thou shalt be unaware of the existence of one's own social cognitive mode._

+Our suggestion: disobey the first rule.